 I believe that we all have the capacity to grow and heal with compassionate support and guidance.
-Research shows that, rather than the therapists theoretical orientation, it is the willingness of the client to engage in the process and the therapeutic relationship that are the most effective components for healing and change to occur.
-The therapeutic process helps you to understand yourself better, which equips you to manage challenges more effectively when they arise.
+Research shows, rather than the therapist’s theoretical orientation, it is the willingness of the client to engage in the process and the therapeutic relationship that are the most effective components for healing and change to occur.
+The therapeutic process helps you to understand yourself better, which equips you to manage life’s challenges more flexibly when they arise.

 There is not much difference between the terms of counselling and psychotherapy.
-However, psychotherapy tends to be a deeper process and is usually a longer term commitment.
+However, there may be differences in the training for psychotherapy and counselling.

 Counselling usually focuses on a specific issue and is time limited, up to a maximum of 12 sessions.